-The Journal of the United Nations is prepared by the Journal Unit (email: journal@un.org; 12th floor, Secretariat Building; tel.: 212-963-3888 or 212-963-0493).
-The office opens at 2 p.m.
+The Journal of the United Nations is prepared by the Journal Unit (email: journal@un.org).
+The office opens at 10 a.m.

 The Journal is issued from Monday to Friday.
 In accordance with General Assembly resolution 71/323, all content related to official meetings, including summaries, is published in the six official languages of the United Nations (Arabic, Chinese, English, French, Russian and Spanish) throughout the year, in accordance with rule 55 of the rules of procedure of the Assembly.